How to Freeze Custard and Restore It

 Have some coffee, you’ve worked hard.

-I would not recommend defrosting in a microwave for longer than 2 minutes.
-You may do that to get it going.
+I wouldn’t recommend defrosting in a microwave for longer than 2 minutes.
+You may do that to get it going, but longer than that will start overcooking some parts of the custard.
 You can also place the sealed container in some warm water to speed up the process if you are in a hurry.

 Now you should have coffee AND a pastry covered in your amazing freshly made (thawed) custard 😉